BalasubramanyamEvani/Rico-Theta-S-ROS-Node/omnicam/readme.txt

-1) Put calib results obtained from OcamCalib in Results_OcamCalib named as calib_results_left.txt and calib_results_right.txt for both dual fish eye images.
+1) Put calib results obtained from OcamCalib under Results_OcamCalib folder in the same dir and name it as calib_results_left.txt and calib_results_right.txt for both dual fish eye images.

 2) Launch file in omni_cam_launch.